Takaaki8228/Applied-Econometrics-and-GIS-Data-Management-with-R/README.md

 # Applied Econometrics and GIS Data Management with R

-This is the repository for the GIS and basic data management with R::tidyverse and Stata.
+This is the repository for the GIS and basic data management with R.

 ## Contents